ibm-cloud-docs/hlf-support/internal/blockchain_images.md

           KeyStore:
   ```

-5. For security reasons, the {{site.data.keyword.blockchainfull_notm}} images require a different level of permission to access data than the open source images.
+5. For security reasons, the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images require a different level of permission to access data than the open source images.
 You need to change the access of the folder that you mount to store your organization MSP and TLS certificates and the folder that is mounted to store your ledger data.
 You can use the following command to change access to the folders before they are mounted inside the container:
   ```
   chmod -R 777 <folder_name>
   ```